Audience path

 Active development

-Bench-air + mast-lite + flood-node, node registry, trust gates, consent/revocation/retention/export enforcement.
+Bench-air + mast-lite + flood-node, node registry, five-factor trust scoring, consent/revocation/retention/export enforcement, house state and intervention tracking, contrastive explanations, divergence analysis.

 Introduces response and verification support surfaces without implying full automation or mature controls compatibility.